heptarch/heptarch.github.io/projects.md

 If Bell Labs made innovation systematic, why hasn't that degree of innovation been reproduced elsewhere?
 IBM and Microsoft have tried, with partial success.
-I argued that Kelly's management wasn't a lucky confluence, but maybe the lucky confluence was Bell Labs itsel.
+I argued that Kelly's management wasn't a lucky confluence, but maybe the lucky confluence was Bell Labs itself.
 I mean, you don't get a state-sponsored mandate to a develop a whole new realm of technology every century!
+Big Tech tries to invent and develop new realms, but without mandate in a prohibitively competitive environment.
+The IAS gives a mandate, but an empty one.
+Money and freedom aren't enough; you need a mandate too.